vpon-sdk/vpon-sdk.github.io/zh-cn/android/mediation/android-dfp.zh-cn.md

 ---
 layout:         "android"
-title:          "Android 中介服务 - DFP"
+title:          "Android 中介服务 - Google Ad Manager"
 lead:           ""
 description:    ""
 keywords:       "Keywords for this page, in the meta data"